Boss SYB-5 Bass Synthesizer Pedal

 The Boss SYB-5 is the best bass synth pedal because it has a robust selection of features, quality build and craftsmanship, and affordability.
 There are 11 different waveforms to choose from and nice modulations, articulations, and envelopes to alter these waveforms.MORE INFO

-The founding principle of all bass synth pedal remains the same.
+The founding principle of all bass synth pedals remains the same.
 Sounds are created from scratch using a particular wave type such as saw, square, and pulse sound waves.
 Your input simply helps define the pitch and then there are plenty of filter cutoffs and LFOs you can apply to it.
-And finally you may ask, how does a bass synth pedal differ from a guitar synth pedal.
+And finally, you may ask, how does a bass synth pedal differ from a guitar synth pedal?
 The short answer is they are more suitable to produce fatter funky synthetic basslines because they handle low frequencies better.

 We played around with tons of bass synth pedals on the market to help you decide on the right bass synth pedal for your setup.
 We played close attention to the amount of controls and the detailing behind them as we feel these are key features that set one pedal apart from another.

 - Boss SYB-5 Bass Synthesizer Pedal

 - Markbass Super Synth Bass Pedal